 - Are not allowed to nominate any individual, nor have a representative stand for elected positions or committee membership with ADI.

-- Program is a nonprofit or charitable organization.
+- Organization is a nonprofit or charitable organization.

 - Under no circumstances can an organization be a member unless it has direct responsibility for the operational training and placing of assistance dogs and assures the long-term support of the clients and dogs.